datnt1998/nextjs-app/scripts/README.md

 # Build and Validation Scripts

-This directory contains scripts for validating and verifying the Next.js i18n application.
+Scripts for validating and verifying the Next.js i18n application.

-## Scripts

-### validate-translations.ts
+## validate-translations.ts

-Validates all translation files to ensure translation integrity across all locales.
+Validates translation files for integrity across locales.

 **Usage:**